kisjan4ik/Your-KID-ing/README.md

     To start using this project:

     1. Install node modules for Fron-End and Back-End with: npm install
-    2. Use a Mongo service like "Mongo Atlas" to create your database and credentials.
-    3. Create a .env file at the root location of the project to handle the database credentials and JWT secret:
+    2. Create a .env file at the root location of the project to handle the database credentials and JWT secret:

         # Database Info
         DATABASE_INFO = "Your Mongo Credentials"